krishhrana/iitb_assignment/README.md

 DATA_DIR = "filepath"
 ```
 Dataset link-https://www.kaggle.com/krishrana/vehicle-dataset
-To use the saved model, run the testfinal.py file and enter the path to the image in the prepare()
+To use the saved model,enter the path to the image in the the input bar
 ```python
 pred = model.predict([prepare("filepath")])
 ```
 The training accuracy achieved is 99.02%
-The test accuracy achieved is 86.86%
+The test accuracy achieved is 95.86%